AI’s evolving complexity raises unprecedented questions about transparency and intention.

 It is crucial to distinguish scheming from a more familiar AI failure: hallucinations.

 • Hallucinations are unintentional, plausible-sounding falsehoods.
 They occur because models are trained to guess when uncertain rather than admit they don't know the answer.
-A hallucination is a problem of accuracy —a statistical bug in the model's knowledge base.
+Some models are tested for their ability to recognize and reason about false belief scenarios, which helps evaluate their understanding of unobservable mental states.
+A hallucination is a problem of accuracy -a statistical bug in the model's knowledge base.

 Infographic: AI Deception Behaviors vs. Hallucinations